Trans in Afghanistan: A mortal danger under the Taliban | DW | 02.10.2021

 Has he ever been in a relationship?
 Khalid starts laughing briefly at this question.
 No, he then says, so far only no-strings-attached acquaintances.
 "It is [a] no-commitment situation, we are really good friends, and we do stuff."

-Sideways glances, comments, insults: Khalid experienced all these again and again on the streets of Kabul.
+Sideways glances, comments, insults: Khalid has experienced all these again and again on the streets of Kabul.

-Khalid is educated and has a degree in economics, but he still couldn't find a job.
+Khalid is educated and has a degree in economics, but he still can't find a job.
 He tells DW that he has been invited to numerous interviews.
-He had all the necessary qualifications.
-But that made no difference.
+He had all the necessary qualifications, but that made no difference.

 "They were asking me very personal questions and they were just making fun of me.
 They were not asking me any questions about what I do.
-They didn't want to hear that I am a Google certified data analyst."
-Khalid believes that his feminine appearance was the reason for the rejections.
+They didn't want to hear that I am a Google certified data analyst," he says.
+Khalid believes his feminine appearance was the reason for the rejections.

 In mid-September, Khalid became very worried about Danish.
-His friend's mental situation seemed to deteriorate.
+His friend's mental situation had seemed to deteriorate.

-Danish sent DW photos of himself: Tattoos decorate his arms, hands, and neck.
-About three years ago he got his first tattoo — which is something of a taboo in conservative Afghan society, he explains.
+Danish sent DW photos of himself: Tattoos decorate his arms, hands and neck.
+About three years ago he got his first tattoo — an act which is something of a taboo in conservative Afghan society, he explains.
 And now strictly prohibited under the Taliban.

 One of his tattoos shows the nickname of the woman he loves.
 He was in a secret relationship with her for two years; they were happy.
 Then her parents found out that their daughter was dating a trans man, and she was forcibly married off to someone else.
 He hasn't heard from her for a year.

-In other photos, hematomas are clearly visible on the skin of his upper arms, back, and thighs.
-Reddish-purple welts and bruises, some up to eight inches (20cm) long.
+In other photos, reddish-purple bruises and welts are clearly visible on the skin of his upper arms back and thighs, some up to 20 centimeters (8 inches) long.
 "That was my father," he says.
 He has not seen his family since the day he was beaten up.

 Danish's tone is often desperate.
 He just wishes that everything were over, he writes.
 He has no more energy to be optimistic.